microtrain/bootcamp/16-Ionic/02-IonicApod/README.md

 }
 ```

-At this point, verify you still have your config file from the `ng-apod`
+At this point, VERIFY you still have your config file from the `ng-apod`
 lesson.
 This should be under `~/config/ng-apod.config.ts`.
-If you do not have
+If YOU DO NOT have
 this file and directory, you can create them now.

 ```sh